Study here/Undergraduate studies/Available Subjects/

 Admissions tests

-All candidates must take the Thinking Skills Assessment (TSA) as part of their application.
-Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered by the deadline of 29 September 2023.
+All candidates must take the paper-based Thinking Skills Assessment (TSA) as part of the application.
+The registration deadline and test date are published on the University’s website.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including how to register and guidance on how to prepare, can be found can be found here.

 Written work